-QUESTIONS / STATEM IENTS: KEY ASPECTS TO LISTEN FOR / COMMENTS: A well-balanced diet are eating can prevent son and even assist treatm ne diseases YES - healthy eating habits (= a 'balanced diet) have significant proven health benefits as it strengthens your immune system, and it can help with treatment and recovery from a wide variety of diseases.
-2) Malnutrition only happ people don't have enou NO - over-nutrition (eating too much and being overweight or even obese) is also a form of malnutrition, with high risk of Diabetes, high blood pressure, liver/kidney failures, heart diseases, arthritis etc., which shorten people's lifespan and increases medical costs for individuals and society.
-OR 3) Most Namibians eat he enough.
-Only those wh have nutrition-related p o are poor There is also what is called "hidden hunger" = (Micro-nutrient Deficiency) whereby the food that one eats doesn't contain all the nutrients needed.
+QUESTIONS / STATEMENTS: KEY ASPECTS TO LISTEN FOR / COMMENTS: A well-balanced diet and healthy eating can prevent some diseases and even assist treatment.
+YES - healthy eating habits (= a 'balanced diet) have significant proven health benefits as it strengthens your immune system, and it can help with treatment and recovery from a wide variety of diseases.
+Malnutrition only happens when people don't have enough to eat.
+NO - over-nutrition (eating too much and being overweight or even obese) is also a form of malnutrition, with high risk of Diabetes, high blood pressure, liver/kidney failures, heart diseases, arthritis etc., which shorten people's lifespan and increases medical costs for individuals and society.
+OR 3) Most Namibians eat healthy enough.
+Only those who are poor have nutrition-related problems.
+There is also what is called "hidden hunger" = (Micro-nutrient Deficiency) whereby the food that one eats doesn't contain all the nutrients needed.
 OR NO - 1,5 million (58%) Namibians are food insecure (FAO 2022), so they cannot afford healthy eating habits, while Namibians in general like sweets, snacks, and over-consume meat, fat (e.g. cooking oil), sugar and salt, while not eating enough fresh fruits and vegetables.
-4) Even a bit of smoking a during pregnancy is a r baby's health.
+4) Even a bit of smoking and alcohol during pregnancy is a risk to the baby's health.
 YES, babies in the tummy may have deformities, can be born early/ prematurely, and their body/brain will be less developed, with effects lasting for a lifetime.
-5) It is good to give babies mahangu or maize port the first 2-3 months.
+5) It is good to give babies thin mahangu or maize porridge after the first 2-3 months.
 NO - exclusive breastfeeding for 6 months!
 After that, babies should receive complementary feeding while breastfeeding continues until 2+ years of age.
-6) Meat is the best and or protein. nly source of NO - besides eggs, milk, yogurt, and cheese there are also beans, lentils, groundnuts (incl. peanuts), tofu etc. 7) Some of the food that I from my own garden o Great, way to go!
+6) Meat is the best and only source of protein.
+NO - besides eggs, milk, yogurt, and cheese there are also beans, lentils, groundnuts (incl. peanuts), tofu etc. 7) Some of the food that I eat comes from my own garden or field.
+Great, way to go!
 Encourage participants to do more.
-8) I know how to preserve conserve food. e and Important to see how many participants have such a knowledge already, when we come to this part later.
-9) I have a compost at hor ne.
+8) I know how to preserve and conserve food.
+Important to see how many participants have such a knowledge already, when we come to this part later.
+9) I have a compost at home.
 Interesting to see - more info will also be shared.
-10) Namibia is easily able t own people in the next - NO - Namibia still has a long way to go, with over 60% of our food in 2021 having to be imported.
-11) How many teaspoons of you usually put into you would be suited by the solid by ur tea? s instruc- Adapted INSTRUCTIONS here: Instead of the 'Yes' - 'No' line, ask participants to imagine a line of numbers on the floor, with '0' (zero) on one end and '6' (six) on the other end.
-Or ask participants to indicate the number by showing with fingers on their hand.
-Share with participants that you will get to the issue of sugar in drinks and food later in more details.
+10) Namibia is easily able to feed its own people in the next ten years.
+NO - Namibia still has a long way to go, with over 60% of our food in 2021 having to be imported.
+Adapted INSTRUCTIONS here: 11) How many teaspoons of sugar do you usually put into your tea?
+NOTE: Slightly changes instructions for this last question.
+Instead of the 'Yes' - 'No' line, ask participants to imagine a line of numbers on the floor, with '0' (zero) on one end and '6' (six) on the other end.
+Or ask participants to indicate the number by showing with fingers on their hand. ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Share with participants that you will get to the issue of sugar in drinks and food later in more details.